-Tin House interview with Mike Logan
+Tin House interview

 Were you or others in any bands before forming Tin House?
-Any releases from then, perhaps?

-Yes I was in several bands in central Florida.
+Mike Logan: Yes I was in several bands in central Florida.
 The Town Criers, The New Englanders and Marshmellow Steamshovel.
 Floyd and Jeff were in The Odds & Ends and Marshmellow Steamshovel.

 Jeff, Floyd and I were all in Marshmellow Steamshovel a six piece band.
 The band was awesome and had a huge following in Florida but we were like the North and the South and did not get along very well.
 So one day we were playing in St. Augustine at a local club and I asked Jeff and Floyd to meet me on stage for a little jam.
 Well we started off with a Jimi’s version of Hey Joe and wow it was friggin great.
 After about 20 minutes or so we saw the rest of the band watching us and giving us the evil eye.
 I took Jeff and Floyd outside and said “Guys, we need to quit this band and go three piece, the money will be better and three piece groups are really hot right now.”
 Both Floyd and Jeff said “Cool!!”
 In the next couple of weeks we practiced a lot and played all original songs that the three of us wrote together.
 After six months of hard work and twenty six original songs, we went out on our first gig at the Winter Park Youth Center, a teen club filled with little beautiful Hippie Girls.

 Three sets of originals mixed with some Led Zeppelin and Jimi Hendrix went over quite well and the place was packed like never before.
 Tin House was fast becoming one of the top bands in Florida!!